Today you are going to know how many people play esports and which disciplines are the most popular.

 Dota 2 The International was postponed from 2020 due to the coronavirus pandemic.
 Esports enthusiasts contributed to the prize pool on a scale never seen before, making it surpass the $40 million mark.
 That’s the highest prize pool in any esports tournament, and this overwhelming figure is more than many traditional sports events!

-For the moment, it’s the 2013 The International that holds the highest prize money: $37 million.
-Many different esports events had paid out more than $1 million, and esports fans can see their team competing for glory and a lot of money.
+For the moment, it’s 2019 The International that holds the highest prize money: $37 million.
+Many esports events had paid out more than $1 million, and esports fans can see their team competing for glory and a lot of money.

 We cannot dismiss mobile games when we talk about esports.
 Chinese mobile events currently hold the record for the second-biggest prize pool in esports history, and given how recent this way of playing is, that’s a massive deal.
 While PC gamers can have some sort of prejudice towards mobile, it’s very important for the industry to engage more people offering them a more accessible way of playing, and this effect is being felt in esports and general culture.